-Deadline for Receipt of Stockholder Proposals
+Deadline for Receipt of Stockholder Proposals and Director Nominations

-To be considered for inclusion in next year's proxy materials, your proposal (including a director nomination) must be submitted in writing by the date falling not less than one hundred twenty (120) calendar days before April 7, 2024, which is the one-year anniversary of the date on which we first mailed our proxy statement to stockholders in connection with our 2023 annual meeting of stockholders, to Cytokinetics, Incorporated, 350 Oyster Point Blvd., South San Francisco, California 94080, Attention: Corporate Secretary, provided, however, that if our 2024 annual meeting of stockholders is held before April 10, 2024 or after June 9, 2024, then the deadline will be a reasonable time prior to the time that we make our proxy materials available to our stockholders, either online or in printed form.
+To be considered for inclusion in next year's proxy materials pursuant to Rule 14a-8 of the Securities Exchange Act of 1934, as amended, your proposal must be received in writing by December 9, 2024 at Cytokinetics, Incorporated, 350 Oyster Point Blvd., South San Francisco, California 94080, Attention: Corporate Secretary; provided, however, that if our 2025 annual meeting of stockholders is held before April 15, 2025 or after June 14, 2025, then the deadline will be a reasonable time prior to the time that we make our proxy materials available to our stockholders, either online or in printed form.

-If you wish to submit a proposal at the 2024 annual meeting of stockholders that is not to be included in next year's proxy materials, you must notify us by the date falling not less than one hundred twenty (120) calendar days before April 7, 2024, which is the one-year anniversary of the date on which we first mailed our proxy statement to stockholders in connection with our 2023 annual meeting of stockholders, provided, however, that if our 2024 annual meeting of stockholders is held before April 10, 2024 or after June 9, 2024, you must submit your notice not later than the close of business on the later of one hundred twenty (120) calendar days in advance of the 2024 annual meeting and ten calendar days following the date on which public announcement of the date of the meeting is first made.
+If you wish to submit a proposal or a director nomination at the 2025 annual meeting of stockholders that is not to be included in next year's proxy statement pursuant to Rule 14a-8 of the Securities Exchange Act of 1934, as amended your proposal or nomination must be received in writing by December 9, 2024 at Cytokinetics, Incorporated, 350 Oyster Point Blvd., South San Francisco, California 94080, Attention: Corporate Secretary, provided, however, that if our 2025 annual meeting of stockholders is held before April 15, 2025 or after June 14, 2025, your notice must be so received not later than the close of business on the later of the 120th calendar day prior to our 2025 annual meeting of stockholders and the 10th calendar day following the date on which public announcement of the date of our 2025 annual meeting of stockholders is first made.